 An introduction to the Rotary Club of Marlow Thames

 Taking its name from the River Thames that flows alongside the historic town of Marlow, our Club was created to complement Marlow Rotary Club to solve the difficulty that some members were unable to attend lunchtime meetings due to their work commitments.

 To find out more about Marlow why not visit the web site of The Marlow Society or the Marlow Town web site?

 The club was founded in 1997 and currently has in excess of 30 members both male and female with ages ranging from under thirty to over seventy.

-We meet at the Kings Head Public House in Little Marlow on Wednesday evenings at 7.45pm but there is always someone in the bar from 7.30pm.
-We enjoy a two course meal followed by a varied programme of activities.
+We regularly meet on Wednesday evenings at 7.45pm and usually enjoy a two course meal followed by a varied programme of activities.
 Meetings may include an invited speaker, a discussion on a topic of interest or a fellowship activity.
 It is always worth checking before you visit as occasionally we meet off-site.

 In addition to the regular club meetings there is a varied programme of social and fund-raising events for members and their families to take part in.
 These have included a Petanque evening, trip to the Windsor races, summer BBQ, theatre trip and so much more!

 Of course we would not be a Rotary Club without the work that we do in the local community, nationally and internationally.
 We are proud to have supported many individuals and charities.